mohamedsaif/ai-hub-gateway-landing-zone/README.md

 # AI Hub Gateway Landing Zone
 The AI Hub Gateway Landing Zone is a reference architecture that provides a set of guidelines and best practices for implementing a central AI API gateway to empower various line-of-business units in an organization to leverage Azure AI services.

+## V2 of the AI Hub Gateway Landing Zone solution accelerator is now available!  🚀

+I'm working on V2 of the AI Hub Gateway Landing Zone solution accelerator is now available on [azd-deployment](https://github.com/mohamedsaif/ai-hub-gateway-landing-zone/tree/azd-deployment) branch!

+The V2 version of the solution accelerator provides a more comprehensive and robust solution for implementing a central AI API gateway to empower various line-of-business units in an organization to leverage Azure AI services.

+>NOTE: The V2 version is still work in progress and I'm working on adding more features and capabilities to the solution accelerator.

 ## Overview
 The AI Hub Gateway Landing Zone is designed to be a central hub for AI services, providing a single point of entry for AI services, and enabling the organization to manage and govern AI services in a consistent manner.